xlwings/xlwings/docs/officejs_addins.rst

 Clicking either the "x" at the top right or the OK button will close the alert and you're done with it.

-However, if you need to react differently depending on whether the user clicks on OK or Cancel, you can do that by supplying a ``callback`` argument that accepts the name of a JavaScript function.
+However, if you need to react differently depending on whether the user clicks on OK or Cancel, you can supply a ``callback`` argument that accepts the name of a JavaScript function.
 To understand how this works, consider the following example:

 .. code-block:: python